kennja05/us-states-game/README.md

     a) The repo for the backend can be found here: https://github.com/alyon4a/us-states-api

-      -Follow the instructions there to set up the back end
+      - *Follow the instructions located there to set up the back end*

     b) Clone this repo and run the command `cd us-states-game` in your terminal